watem-sedem/watem-sedem/docs/cn-ws.rst

 sediment is deposited in them.
 The delayed water run-off and sediment deposition is included in the model.

-All sediment entering the pixels of a buffer is multiplied with the sediment trapping efficiency of the buffer.
+In the WaTEM-SEDEM part of CN-WS, all sediment entering the pixels of a buffer is multiplied with the sediment trapping efficiency of the buffer.
 This trapping efficiency is the fraction of the incoming sediment that is trapped in the buffer basin.

-The delayed water run-off is based on the report of Meert and Willems (2013) and uses following principles.
+The delayed water run-off is based on the report of Meert and Willems (2013) and uses following principles in the CN-model in CN-WS:

 Water will only flow out of a buffer basin when the water height in the basin exceeds the height of discharge pipe of the buffer.
 Therefore, the dead